OpenNews/srccon-lead/program.md

 SRCCON:LEAD takes place November 19 & 20 in Philadelphia, at the [Fleisher Art Memorial](https://fleisher.org/).
 Our [conference schedule](/schedule) is organized around shared experiences: meals, [talks](#talks-at-srcconlead) that orient us as a community and [participatory sessions](#sessions-at-srcconlead) where small groups share ideas.

 Generous breaks mean you never have to rush off to the next thing.
 Lunch provides a space to rest, spend time with friends, or talk about what you're learning.
-Dinner on Thursday evening gives you a chance to connect with people over informal conversation.
+[Dinner on Tuesday evening](/dinner) gives you a chance to connect with people over informal conversation.
 We want SRCCON:LEAD to feel less like a small conference and more like a big cohort.

 ## Talks at SRCCON:LEAD

-Talks will open both our days at SRCCON:LEAD and send us off to dinner Thursday evening.
+Talks will open both our days at SRCCON:LEAD and send us off to dinner Tuesday evening.
 We’ve asked speakers to challenge the ways journalism traditionally thinks about leadership, and we'll open up space for Q&A to explore these themes together.

 Our speakers at SRCCON:LEAD include:

 * Stacy Marie-Ishmael ([@s_m_i](https://twitter.com/s_m_i)), asking what it really means to be a leader in journalism, and what it means to be that leader in a time of upheaval and unease.
 * André Natta ([@acnatta](https://twitter.com/acnatta)), on finding your networks—including the ones you don't even know you have—and discovering that vulnerability is a strength.
-* Bryan Mercer ([@bscottmercer](https://twitter.com/bscottmercer)), sharing something that journalism can learn from community organizing: Power concedes nothing without a demand.
+* Bryan Mercer ([@bscottmercer](https://twitter.com/bscottmercer)), on collective action and current movements for change in Philadelphia, and something journalism can take away: "Power concedes nothing without a demand."

 We’ll share [live transcripts](/transcription) of each talk as it takes place.